Urqitect/integration/README.md

 # Urqitect.com integration manuell

-This repository contains code snippets and manuals for integration of the functions
-From Urqitect.com in to any website.
+This repository contains code snippets and guides for integration of the functions from [Urqitect.com](https://urqitect.com) in to any website.